 - Year 7 and Year 9: Calculator 40 mins and Non-calculator 40 mins

 The Numeracy test assesses students’ numeric and problem-solving skills when answering a range of multiple, choice, short answer and fill-in-the-blank style questions.
-In the later years, students will sit both the calculator and non-calculator test.
+In the later years, students will sit both the calculator and non-calculator tests.

 Why is NAPLAN important?